idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 ### Blogging

+- Not at the expensive of family time.
+- Doing it early in the morning before folks get up is reasonable.

 ### Programming

 - Learn some stuff about [recommender systems](/recommender) are part of the work side of time off and on the flights